 Insurance companies can deny paying for just about any medication they want.
 They’ll even deny the coverage of medications that, in reality, wouldn’t cost them anything.
 If your doctor is willing to fill out enough paperwork in exactly the right way, an insurance company will cave for a short while and pay for a medication that’s not on their list.
 They’ll issue another denial for that medication as soon as they can though.

 Insurance companies will work very hard to avoid paying for unapproved medications, and their lists of approved medications usually have very few brand name drugs.
-Since you can’t possibly know in advance if a medication you might need would be on your insurance company’s approved list, there is really little benefit in buying prescription drug coverage before you need it.
+Since you can’t possibly know in advance if a medication you might need would be on your insurance company’s approved list, or how much the copay will be when you need it, there is really little benefit in buying prescription drug coverage before you need it.

 The real problem with Medicare Part D plans is that they weren’t set up with the intent of benefiting seniors.
 They were set up to benefit:

 –Pharmacies, by having copays for generic medications that are often far more than the actual cost of most of the medications.

 –Pharmacy benefit managers, by allowing them to get large rebates on certain brand name medications that they’re allowed to keep, which drives up the prices of all brand name medications for consumers.